How to Clean, Seal, and Maintain Granite Countertops

 Granite countertops are all the rage these days.
 When installed, they finish off the look of high-end kitchens.
 People love the raw, uneven feel, the many colors under the smooth or pitted surface, and the weight they add to the room.

-While they are indeed gorgeous, they are also incredibly expensive.
-So if youre going with granite, you must make sure you take care of them properly.
+While they are indeed gorgeous, they are also incredibly expensive, unlike some types of green, sustainable countertops which can be made to resemble other materials of which granite is one.
+Also, if youre going with granite, you must make some other steps to take care of them properly.

 Natural Stone Requires Maintenance